ISSUIUC/RASC-AL22/README.md

 * Or in terminal run `python dataParser/table_reader.py` to read the table data and `python dataParser/non_table_reader.py` for non table data

 # 3. Thermal Model
+If you have anaconda open up the python notebook in ...

 # 4. Cost Analysis Calculator
+If you have anaconda open up the python notebook in ...